koupleless/docs/content/en/docs/tutorials/module-development/module-slimming.md

 For some dependencies, even if the module and base use the same version of the dependency, the dependency needs to be retained when the module is packaged.
 This requires configuring a module slimming dependency whitelist.

-Configuration way: Add the dependencies that need to be retained in the module project root directory/conf/ark/bootstrap.properties or module project root directory/conf/ark/bootstrap.yaml.
+Configuration Procedure: Add the dependencies that need to be retained in the module project root directory/conf/ark/bootstrap.properties or module project root directory/conf/ark/bootstrap.yml.
 If these files do not exist, you can create the directories and files yourself.
 The following provides three different levels of configuration, which can be added according to the actual situation.

 ```properties
 # includes config ${groupId}:${artifactId}, split by ','